If a Danube River cruise is on your Bucket List, then you’ll love this review of the Amadeus ship and its 8-day itinerary…

 Budapest: This city is split into two parts by the river, Buda and Pest.
 We did an excellent morning tour including Hero’s Square and up to Castle Hill, then walked for the rest of the day.
 It’s easy walking with some great old buildings, castles and churches.
 The night trip on the boat was fantastic, as all the beautiful architecture, statues and bridges of the city are lit up.

-The Amadeus Diamond is a state-of-the-art river boat and is only three years old.
+The Amadeus Diamond is a state-of-the-art river boat.
 Each cabin has doors onto little French balconies so you can see the countryside going past.
 With only 62 cabins and 12 suites, all with generous sized bathrooms, this is a slow-paced and intimate affair on the river.

 There is only 40 crew, so it doesn’t take long to get know everyone and the staff show on the last night is great fun.
 We also enjoyed the themed Bavarian and Hungarian nights.